-Use a digital power meter (for inverters) both on the inverter's input and output sides.
+Use digital power meters (for inverter) both on the inverter's input and output sides.

 Since the inverter input current tends to be unbalanced, measurement of three phases is recommended.
 Correct value cannot be obtained by measuring only one or two phases.
 On the other hand, the unbalanced ratio of each phase of the output side current should be within 10%.